Whether it is puberty blockers or weekly hormones, shots can be a pain. Literally.

 - Play gentle music or soothing sounds

 - Consider calming aromatherapy with scents like lavender, bergamot, sweet orange, and/or ylang ylang.
 We like this product from Soothing Scents.
-You can get oils and sprays from Theas Essence who seem pretty darn trans.
 There are also a few trans-owned candle makers:

 - Queer Candle Co